20 Best Vietnamese Restaurants in Hanoi

 17. Quan An Ngon

-- Address & Contact: 18 Phan Boi Chau, Hoan Kiem District, Hanoi City
+- Address: 18 Phan Boi Chau, Hoan Kiem District, Hanoi City

 - Opening hours: 06:30 - 22:00

-- Famous for: Deep fried crispy shrimp pillow-shaped cake, noodle soup with well-done beef, Hue’s sticky rice dumplings
+- Signature: Deep fried crispy shrimp pillow-shaped cake, noodle soup with well-done beef, Hue’s sticky rice dumplings

 18. Era Restaurant

-- Address & Contact: 48 Ma May Street, Hoan Kiem District, Hanoi City
+- Address: 48 Ma May Street, Hoan Kiem District, Hanoi City

-Era Restaurant is a hidden gem in Hanoi’s Old Quarter, offering an elegant and cozy dining atmosphere with a focus on traditional Vietnamese flavors presented in a modern way.
+Era Restaurant is a hidden gem in Hanoi’s Old Quarter, blending contemporary design with heritage details - marble floors, high ceilings, and arched windows.
 The restaurant is well-known for its artistic plating and high-quality ingredients, making each dish a visual and culinary delight.
-The ambiance is intimate, with warm lighting and tasteful décor that reflects Vietnamese heritage.
+The ambiance is intimate, with warm lighting and tasteful décor that reflects Vietnamese heritage, and the service is refined yet unpretentious.
+Ideal for upscale casual dining and date nights, Era stands out as a sophisticated restaurant that honors tradition through modern presentation.

 19. Hanoi Corner Restaurant

-- Address & Contact: 45 Hang Bac, Hoan Kiem District, Hanoi City
+- Address: 45 Hang Bac, Hoan Kiem District, Hanoi City

-- Famous for: Vietnamese Pho, Southern Style Fried Rice Pancake, Vietnamese fried springrolls with Shrimp
+- Signature: Vietnamese Pho, Southern Style Fried Rice Pancake, Vietnamese fried spring rolls with Shrimp.

 20. Met Vietnamese Restaurant & Vegetarian

-- Address & Contact: 42 Luong Van Can Street, Hoan Kiem District, Hanoi City
+- Address: 42 Luong Van Can Street, Hoan Kiem District, Hanoi City

 - Opening hours: Daily 10:00 - 22:00

-- Famous for: Vegetarian Bun Cha, Deep-fried tofu with lemongrass, Fresh vegetable spring rolls
+- Signature: Vegetarian Bun Cha, Deep-fried tofu with lemongrass, Fresh vegetable spring rolls

 FAQs